Learning to Predict Vehicle Trajectories with Model-based Planning: Implementation Details

+The prediction evaluator $G:(\mathbf{s}_{tar}^0, \mathcal{M}, \mathcal{C}) \mapsto (\mathcal{P}, \mathcal{T})$ encodes the scene context that includes history track set $\mathcal{S}$, path set $\mathcal{P}$, and future trajectory set $\mathcal{T}$.
+Argoverse provides the history tracks in $\mathcal{S}$ with the time interval $\Delta{T}=0.1$s, so the continuous future trajectories in $\mathcal{T}$ are discretized with the same time interval.
+All reachable paths in $\mathcal{P}$ are discretized with the distance interval $\Delta{D}=2m$.
+The detailed parameter setting of the evaluation network could be referred to our codebase.
 We train the evaluation network with a batch size of $64$.
 The network is optimized using Adam with the learning rate initialized as $0.001$ and decayed by $10$ at every $10$ epoch.
 We use Group Normalization with a group number of $4$ for normalizing the data and LeakyReLU for non-linearity.
-We apply global random scaling with a scale ratio sampled from $0.75\sim1.25$ for data augmentation during training.
+Additionally, we apply global random scaling with the scaling ratio sampled from $0.75\sim1.25$ for data augmentation in training.